jtudelag/blog-posts/how-to-build-ansible-ees-with-cop-pipelines/blog.md

 # Conclusion

-In this article we have demonstrated how Red Hat Consulting can help you make the most out of Red Hat products like OpenShift & Ansible to achieve your business outcomes leveraging on the curated set of open practices of the [Open Practice Library](https://openpracticelibrary.com/).
+In this article we have demonstrated how Red Hat Consulting can help you make the most out of Red Hat products like OpenShift & Ansible to achieve your business outcomes leveraging on the curated set of [Open Practice Library](https://openpracticelibrary.com/) practices.

 Ask an expert!
 Need help to get it done faster together?
 Contact [hello-labs-emea@redhat.com](hello-labs-emea@redhat.com).